NYU-IEP-2022-2023-Assignments/lab7-NoPulse-Shared-Data-Repository/README.md

-# Lab7-NoPulse-Data-Repository
+# Lab7-NoPulse-Shared-Data-Repository

-This repository is to store measurements you make without drive force for lab 7 calibration
+This repository is for sharing with the whole class measurements you make without drive force for lab 7 calibration

 **IMPORTANT** This data repository has public access.
 Anything you put in it can be seen by anyone, anywhere!
 Don't put anything personal or private in here!